Chador: Usage

 Before the 1978–1979 Iranian Revolution, black chadors were worn by many women and girls for different purposes.
 Light, printed fabrics were the norm for everyday wear.
 Currently, the majority of women who wear the chador reserve the usage of light-colored chadors for around the house or for prayers.
 Most women who still go outside in urban areas in a light-colored chador are elderly women of rural backgrounds.
-During the reign of the Shah of Iran, such traditional clothing was largely discarded by the wealthier urban upper-class women in favor of modernity for western clothing, although women in small towns and villages continued to wear the chador.
+During the Pahlavi era, such traditional clothing was largely discarded by the wealthier urban upper-class women in favor of modernity and western clothing, although women in small towns and villages continued to wear the chador.
 Traditionally a light coloured or printed chador was worn with a headscarf (rousari), a blouse (pirahan), and a long skirt (daaman); or else a blouse and skirt or dress over pants (shalvar), and these styles continue to be worn by many rural Iranian women, in particular by older women.